The most historic charts are mostly fascinating, and so is the Dow Jones 100 year chart.

 After 2000, the Dow has traded in area (1) and (2) as its rise accelerated (insight 3).

-Right now, the Dow Jones index is nowhere near an extreme level (insight 4).
-It remains in area (1) as long as it trades above 15,000 points.
+Right now, the Dow Jones index is not near an extreme level (insight 4).
 The 30,000 level is the extreme level.

 We are not suggesting that the Dow will reach 30,000 points any time soon.
 We are just saying the 100 year chart does not suggest an extreme price position.